 Crisp-tender Brussels sprouts, sweet apple slices, and toasted walnuts?
 Your Thanksgiving table won't know what hit it!
 We took this standard vegetable side dish a step further with in-season ingredients and trendy veggies to make a wow-worthy Thanksgiving side.

-Roasting is one of the easiest ways to draw out root vegetables' natural sweetness.
+Roasting is one of the easiest ways to draw out the natural sweetness of root vegetables.
 Make the most of your faves (we love beets, carrots, potatoes, and turnips) with a simple herbed olive oil dressing.

 Sweet caramelized onions contrast salty chopped capocollo in this unusual stuffing recipe.
 When that salty-sweet combo teams up with the subtle bite of rye bread and amber beer, you get a rich layered flavor that's worth ditching tradition.